legalgps/SDGKU_news/README.md

 <!-- My news app -->

-This repository contains the news app developed in FSDI 113.
+This repository contains the Digital Wayfarer App for Block 4 of the SDGKU Full Stack Development Course.

 How to test:
 'python3 manage.py test'